Aylsham, Norfolk

 The Quick Verdict

 Aylsham is regularly cited as one of Norfolk’s best places to live, and it’s easy to see why.
-The town has a handsome Georgian market place, an unusually high density of independent shops for its size, excellent schools (including an Outstanding-rated secondary), and a genuine sense of community that goes beyond the superficial.
+The town has a handsome Georgian market place, an unusually high density of independent shops for its size, excellent schools (including a strong Good-rated secondary), and a genuine sense of community that goes beyond the superficial.
 The Bure Valley Railway connects it to Wroxham, Blickling Hall is practically in the back garden, and Norwich is 25 minutes away by car.
-Property prices reflect the desirability – Aylsham isn’t cheap by Norfolk standards – but you get a lot for your money compared to equivalent towns in Suffolk, Cambridgeshire, or the Home Counties.
+Property prices reflect the desirability, Aylsham isn’t cheap by Norfolk standards, but you get a lot for your money compared to equivalent towns in Suffolk, Cambridgeshire, or the Home Counties.
 The main limitations are the absence of a mainline train station and a social scene that, while friendly, is small-town in character.
 For families with school-age children, retirees, and remote workers, it’s hard to beat.

 Newer developments including the Woodgate estate on the northern edge of town have added contemporary housing stock.
 Shared ownership and affordable housing options exist but move quickly given demand.
-The rental market is tight, with three-bed houses commanding £900-£1,100 per month when they become available.
+The rental market is tight, with three-bed houses commanding £900 to £1,100 per month when they become available.

 For those priced out of Aylsham itself, nearby villages like Marsham, Erpingham, and Blickling offer slightly lower prices with easy access to the town’s amenities.